cs207-project-group4/cs207-FinalProject/docs/milestone1.md

 # Implementation
 The core data structures are `Variables` and `Blocks`.

-We are goin to consider that every function can be splitted into core components, each of which being called a `Block`.
+We are going to consider that every function can be split into core components, each of which we will call a `Block`.
 Thus, the application of a function is a mere composition of `Block` operations.
 The function
 ![comp-graph](img/basic_function.png)

 * `Variable`

 The first core data structure is `Variable`.
-This object will flow through the several `Blocks`, storing the new values of the functions computed, as well as the gradient computed so far.
+This object will flow through several `Blocks`, storing the new values of the functions computed, as well as the gradient computed so far.

 ![comp-graph](img/Variable.png)

-It contains two main attributes : data and gradient.
-In each block, the input Variable brings the info from the previous value functions and the previous gradients computed so far and propagates the data flow as well as the gradient flow.
+It contains two main attributes : `data` and `gradient`.
+In each block, the input `Variable` brings the information from the previous functions and gradients computed and propagates the data and gradient flow forward.

-Note that we are not doing in-place modification of the input `Variable` in each `Block` as we may need of this `Variable` later in the computation

 If nothing is indicated by the user, the default value of `Variable.gradient` is an array of ones, meaning we are at the beginning of the computational graph

 * `Block`

 The second core data structure is the `Block`.
-It is basically an atomic operation performed on `Variables`.
+It is basically an atomic operation performed on `Variable`.
 For instance, sin, exp, addition or multiplication.

 ![comp-graph](img/Block.png)

-It contains two major methods : ```data_fn ``` and ```gradient_fn ```.
+The `Block` contains two major methods : ```data_fn ``` and ```gradient_fn ```.

 ```data_fn ``` is used to compute the function evaluation for that block.
 For example we can use :
 ```python